My spouse’s blue eyes filled with kindness as he says “goodbye” to me no matter the kind of morning we’ve all had.

 These are the precious gems I notice when I pause and incline my mind toward gratitude.
 They open me, make me tender, and connect me to my own heart, nature, the world around me, my dear ones, and people who I see in a day.
 Though it comes more naturally for me these days because I’ve been intentional about gratitude, it is still not easy ALL THE TIME.
 I get frustrated.
 I have my own triggers.
 But then some Grace calls my attention, “Look here.
 See this.
 Linger here.
 Notice this.”
 And I pause.
 A lot.

-Though I am pretty good at noticing the good, inclining my mind toward gratitude, and deepening a heart posture of seeing the world through the lens of gratefulness, something happened this past spring that called me to a deeper practice of gratitude.
+Though I am pretty good at noticing the good, something happened this past spring that called me to a deeper practice of gratitude: my mom had a heart attack.

-I got a call and I found myself driving down 270 at 5 a.m. wondering if the clothes I was wearing would be the ones in which I would say goodbye to my mom.
+I got a call that makes you go numb for a moment and then you jump into action.
+I found myself driving down 270 at 4 a.m. wondering if the clothes I was wearing would be the ones in which I would say goodbye to my mom.
 Watching while they wheeled my mom into the operating room, standing there holding my dad’s hand – something changed in me.

 I realized that while I can “notice the good” and be grateful, I didn’t SHARE my gratitude so easily.
 With strangers and people I’m not too close to – no problem.
 But those closest to me?!
 I’d back away from sharing my gratitude.
 Why?
 Honestly, because it made me feel vulnerable and tender.
 I felt like my tears would be too messy.
 Me losing it would be too imperfect.